honmanyau/machine-learning-practice/javascript/knn-fisher-iris-dataset/README.md

 ### Machine Learning with the KNN Algorithm

 The [KNN algorithm](https://github.com/mljs/knn) in the ml.js machine learning suite was used.
-Starting with a `k` value of `1`, the accuracy (number of true positives divided by the size of the validations set) was initially observed to vary in the range of 89–97%.
+Starting with a `k` value of `1`, and a 50%-50% training-validation split (random sample of all species), the accuracy (number of true positives divided by the size of the validations set) was initially observed to vary in the range of 89–97%.

 Running the code for 10000 iterations (4–5 ms per iteration in Firefox Developer Edition with a 2.8 GHz Intel® Core™ i7-4558U) at `k` equals to `1` resulted in the following unique (before rounding) accuracies: **100%, 99%, 97%, 96%, 95%, 93%, 92%, 91%, 89%, 88%, 87%, 85%, 84%, 83** (it just happens to be the case that the same accuracy is not observed after rounding).
 A summary of the statics for 10000 iterations are as follows: